Farm63/Abstract/README.md

 ### Interacting with the Abstract ecosystem

 - Collect Abstract Badges
-- Abstract Trade Daily 2-4 Times
+- Trade Daily 1-2 Times
+- upvote
+- Use Dapps
-- Use Dapps and Do transactions Daily to Earn even more XP 🔥
+- Steam tip to Earn even more XP 🔥

-## Dapps
+## Ecosystem Dapps